MyKe01/malibu/readme.txt

 - to use correctly the same database, go to phpmyadmin, import, choose file and select modelist.sql, then run and you will have the same database.

+- finally in order to record datas you have to create on phpmyadmin an user with all privileges. then in addNews change in line 5 'Myke',' admin' and replace that with your current username and password